-(c) Cash and cash equivalents-For purposes of reporting cash flows, cash and cash equivalents include money market funds and investments with original maturities of three months or less when purchased.

-(d) Investments-Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
+- (c) Cash and cash equivalents-For purposes of reporting cash flows, cash and cash equivalents include money market funds and investments with original maturities of three months or less when purchased. - (d) Investments-Investment purchases are recorded at cost, or if donated, at the fair value on the date of the donation.
+Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
 Net investment return/(loss) is reported in the statements of activities and consists of interest and dividend income, realized and unrealized capital gains and losses, less external and direct internal investment expenses.